graphhopper/directions-api/FAQ.md

 ## My credits do not reset, even after 24 hours.
 What is wrong?

 The credits are resetted after 24 hours, not on one specific 00:00 time or something.
 But the reset will only happen, if a new request comes in.
 So just ask the API or read the `X-RateLimit-Reset` header which gives you the number of seconds to wait.
-Also only the free package will be blocked, other packages don't have this strict policy.
+Also only the free package will be blocked after exceeding the limits, other packages don't have this strict policy.

 ## Documentation and Demo